Pharmacy Benefits Frequently Asked Questions

 Some medications may require the pharmacy to submit a Treatment Authorization Request (TAR) to ask Medi-Cal for permission to fill your prescription.
 It usually takes 24-48 hours for Medi-Cal to process a TAR.

 Ask the pharmacist to talk with your doctor about the medication.

 2. Can I get my medication early?

 Early refills are covered when there is an increase in dosage, if a beneficiary is going into or leaving a nursing home, or if the medications are lost or stolen.
-The pharmacy may have to contact Medi-Cal to get approval to dispense medication early.
+The pharmacy may have to contact Medi-Cal to get approval to dispense medications early.
 Beneficiaries may receive up to a 100-day supply of many medications.
-If you often run out of medication, contact your doctor and discuss adjusting your prescription to your current needs.
+If you often run out of medication, contact your doctor and discuss adjusting your prescription to meet your current needs.